bahrus/templ-mount/README.md

 ### Retrieving template tags

+It might be more comforting, rather than using a templ-mount tag, to use a template tag, as this would allow you to see the contents of the template.
+To do so:

 If, in the same Shadow DOM realm where the templ-mount instance resides, a template tag with attribute "href" is encountered, templ-mount will retrieve the html from the url, and populate the inert template.

 ```html